Worst kind of politics: BJP on Kejriwal's continuation as CM | Politics

 The relations of this ''corrupt'' party with those liquor or spurious liquor traders need to be found out, he said, slamming Mann's alleged silence over the tragedy.

-With Kejriwal refusing to join the probe before his arrest by calling the summons issued by the Enforcement Directorate as illegal and part of the BJP's political vendetta, Thakur noted as to how Prime Minister Narendra Modi had presented himself for questioning when he was the Gujarat chief minister.
+With Kejriwal refusing to join the probe before his arrest by claiming that the summons issued by the Enforcement Directorate was illegal and part of the BJP's political vendetta, Thakur noted how Prime Minister Narendra Modi had presented himself for questioning when he was the Gujarat chief minister.

 Modi asserted the supremacy of law and came out stronger, he said, hitting out at Kejriwal and also the Congress, which has claimed the Income Tax department's recent action against it is driven by the Modi government's vendetta to cripple its finances during the polls.